Interview with Benjamin Heisenberg

 emphasis and forcefulness to the story. .
 In “The Sleeper” I had already used music so this

-decision simply came from nowhere.
+simply came from nowhere.
 These were moments where it was like an afterburner and

 suddenly made the film a different kind of experience altogether.